roopa-ramanujam/iw2018/index.md

 ## Sentiment analysis

 The Stanford NLP lab created a tool that takes in a body of text and computes a sentiment and score for each sentiment from 0-4.
-The values are "very negative," "negative," "neutral," "positive," "very positive," with "very negative" assigned a score of 0.
+The values are "very negative"(0), "negative" (1), "neutral" (2), "positive" (3), "very positive" (4).

 The graphs below plot the percentage of a review that is assigned each of these labels, for all of the reviews: